-In this beginner’s guide, we will explain what WordPress plugins are and how they work.
+In this beginner’s guide, we’ll dive into what WordPress plugins are and how they work.
+You’ll learn how to install and manage plugins to unlock your site’s full potential.

 What Are WordPress Plugins?